CodeYourFuture/HTML-CSS-Challenges/Form-Controls/README.md

 - [x] My form is semantic html.
 - [x] All inputs have associated labels.
-- [] My Lighthouse Accessibility score is 100.
+- [x] My Lighthouse Accessibility score is 100.
+(Checked with WAVE tool since Lighthouse is only for online webpages)
 - [x] I require a valid name.
 I have defined a valid name as a text string of two characters or more.
 - [x] I require a valid email.
 - [x] I require one colour from a defined set of 3 colours.